-Business coaching48 focuses on providing tailor made insights on business development shortcomings and guidance to improve the performance.
+Business coaching focuses on providing tailor made insights on business development shortcomings and guidance to improve the performance.
 Coaching topics cover the entire

-46 The Tech Start programme is due to be implemented under the 'European Innovation Ecosystems' part of the Horizon Europe work programme.
+&lt;sup>55 The Women TechEU programme is due to be implemented under the 'European Innovation Ecosystems' part of the Horizon Europe work programme.

-47 Seal of Excellence companies will have access to all BAS services except those linked to the direct management of the project like investor mentoring provided alongside management of the EIC equity and access to expertise.
-48 At the start of the programme, business coaching will be provided by coaches from the pool established for Horizon 2020.
+&lt;sup>56 Seal of Excellence companies will have access to all BAS services except those linked to the direct management of the project like investor mentoring provided alongside management of the EIC equity and access to expertise.
+At the start of the programme, business coaching will be provided by coaches from the pool established for Horizon 2020.
 The EIC will extend this pool through specific calls for expression of interest based on needs of applicants, Seal of Excellence and funded companies or projects.

-entrepreneurial and innovation endeavour from challenging the value proposition and business model, improving strategy and investor business case, building the team and leadership, to international expansion.
+entrepreneurial and innovation endeavour from challenging the value proposition and business model, IP management, improving strategy and investor business case, building the team and leadership, to international expansion.
 Mentoring aims to develop fit-for-purpose business and leadership skills such as resilience, tenacity and strategic insight of the individual founders and CEOs.
 The impact is especially high when mentors share their own experience with business innovation and fundraising.